Lizzl/market.vote_analysis/README.md

 ## Project Intro/Objective
-With the aim of building the foundation of a decentralised decision making and will upgrade the governance capabilities of the whole crypto space as a whole, finance.vote(https://www.finance.vote) is developing future infrastructure for decentraized autnomous organizations DAOs.
+With the aim of building the foundation of a decentralised decision making and will upgrade the governance capabilities of the whole crypto space as a whole, [finance.vote](https://www.finance.vote) is developing future infrastructure for decentraized autnomous organizations DAOs.
 Over the past years plenty of these dApps have been launched and tested.
 The first building block of this new governnce architecture has been the voting markets.

-markets.vote(https://marketsdotvote.eth.link/#/)is a prediction market and collective intelligence tool, which uses quadratic voting and a decentralised identity system to curate emerging markets and reach consensus on the perceived future performance of assets.
+[markets.vote](https://marketsdotvote.eth.link/#/) is a prediction market and collective intelligence tool, which uses quadratic voting and a decentralised identity system to curate emerging markets and reach consensus on the perceived future performance of assets.
 Since October 2020, users have voted over 37 rounds to predict the market performance of Defi tokens using a new voting mechanism called Quadratic Voting.

 This report analyses the information that was compiled from those votes.
 The main questions answered are: